Package 'betareg'

 Myopic loss aversion is a phenomenon in behavioral economics, where individuals do not behave economically rationally when making short-term decisions under uncertainty.
 Example: In lotteries with positive expected payouts investments are lower than the maximum possible (loss aversion).
 This effect is enhanced for short-term investments (myopia or short-sightedness).

 The data in LossAversion were collected by Matthias Sutter and Daniela Glätzle-Rützler (Universität Innsbruck) in an experiment with high-school students in Tyrol, Austria (Schwaz and Innsbruck).
-The students could invest X points (0-100) in each of 9 rounds in a lottery.
-The payouts were 100 + 2.5 * X points with probability 1/3 and 100 - X points with probability 2/3.
-Thus, the expected payouts were 100 + 1/6 * X points.
+The students could invest X tokens (0-100) in each of 9 rounds in a lottery.
+The payouts were 100 + 2.5 * X tokens with probability 1/3 and 100 - X tokens with probability 2/3.
+Thus, the expected payouts were 100 + 1/6 * X tokens.
 Depending on the treatment in the experiment, the investments could either be modified in each round (treatment: "short") or only in round 1, 4, 7 (treatment "long").
 Decisions were either made alone or in teams of two.
-The points were converted to monetary payouts using a conversion of EUR 0.5 per 100 points for lower grades (Unterstufe, 6-8) or EUR 1.0 per 100 points for upper grades (Oberstufe, 10-12).
+The tokens were converted to monetary payouts using a conversion of EUR 0.5 per 100 tokens for lower grades (Unterstufe, 6-8) or EUR 1.0 per 100 tokens for upper grades (Oberstufe, 10-12).

 From the myopic loss aversion literature (on adults) one would expect that the investments of the players (either single players or teams of two) would depend on all factors: Investments should be